 In library mode, the realprecision does not matter; instead the precision is taken from the prec parameter which every transcendental function has.
 As in gp, this prec is not used when the argument to a function is already inexact.
 Note that the argument prec stands for the length in words of a real number, including codewords.
-Hence we must have $prec \geq 3$ .
+Hence we must have $prec \geq 3$.
 (Some functions allow a bitprec argument instead which allow finer granularity.)

 Some accuracies attainable on 32-bit machines cannot be attained on 64-bit machines for parity reasons.
-For example the default gp accuracy is 28 decimal digits on 32-bit machines, corresponding to prec having the value 5, but this cannot be attained on 64-bit machines.
+For example, an accuracy of 28 decimal digits on 32-bit machines corresponds to prec having the value 5, for a mantissa of $3 \times 32 = 96$ bits.
+But this cannot be attained on 64-bit machines: we can attain either 64 or 128 bits, but values in between.

 - If the argument is a polmod (representing an algebraic number), then the function is evaluated for every possible complex embedding of that algebraic number.
 A column vector of results is returned, with one component for each complex embedding.
-Therefore, the number of components equals the degree of the t\POLMOD modulus. - If the argument is an intmod or a p-adic, at present only a few functions like sqrt (square root), sqr (square), log, exp, powering, teichmuller (Teichmüller character) and agm (arithmetic-geometric mean) are implemented.
+Therefore, the number of components equals the degree of the t_POLMOD modulus. - If the argument is an intmod or a p-adic, at present only a few functions like sqrt (square root), sqr (square), log, exp, powering, teichmuller (Teichmüller character) and agm (arithmetic-geometric mean) are implemented.

-Note that in the case of a 2-adic number, $\operatorname{sqr}(x)$ may not be identical to x\x: for example if $x=1+O(2^5)$ and $y=1+O(2^5)$ then $xy=1+O(2^5)$ while $\operatorname{sqr}(x)=1+O(2^6)$ .
-Here, x\x yields the same result as $\operatorname{sqr}(x)$ since the two operands are known to be identical.
-The same statement holds true for p-adics raised to the power n, where $v_p(n)>0$ .
+Note that in the case of a 2-adic number, $\operatorname{sqr}(x)$ may not be identical to xx: for example if $x=1+O(2^5)$ and $y=1+O(2^5)$ then $xy=1+O(2^5)$ while $\operatorname{sqr}(x)=1+O(2^6)$.
+Here, xx yields the same result as $\operatorname{sqr}(x)$ since the two operands are known to be identical.
+The same statement holds true for p-adics raised to the power n, where $v_p(n)>0$.